polterguy/phosphorusfive/plugins/p5.lambda/README.md

 ```

 You can still return values and nodes as usual.
 There is actually no difference in regards to logic of evaluating a node or lambda object,
-or evaluating a string, except that unless the string you try to evaluate does not for some reasons convert legally into a node, the Hyperlisp
+or evaluating a string, except that unless the string you try to evaluate does not for some reasons convert legally into a node, the Hyperlambda
 parser will choke, and throw an exception.

 #### Evaluating a block of lambda instead of an expression